Starting a Business in the USA: Legal Structures, Steps, and Best Practices

-A clear, complete guide to plan your venture: choose an entity, register the activity, get an EIN, anticipate federal and state taxes, hiring, seller permits, and official resources.
-This page is not a substitute for individualized legal or tax advice.
+A clear, complete guide to structuring your venture in the United States: choosing an entity, registering the business, getting an EIN, planning for federal and state taxes, hiring, sales permits, and official resources.
+This page is educational and is not a substitute for personalized legal or tax advice.

 Legal structures